LeMinux/ConvenienceDownloader/README.md

+# Secure Branch

+Originally the intention was to make this more secure by removing some stuff like usage of system() and avoiding needing to escape strings.
+As I went into it, there was so much to change that I am basically changing the implementation completely to make things more readable and make more sense.
+I guess these are the faults of changing your first actual C program :P.
+As of right now this branch is a mess since I haven't really done any testing yet since I want to get basic implementation down first.

 # ConvenienceDownloader
 C program that uses yt-dlp, grep, and ffmpeg to make it less time consuming and more beneficial to download from youtube.
 First it downloads the video into the current directory then converts to .mp3 for later transfering and moves the .mp4 into the specified directory.